bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 ![](/content/images/2019/06/image-8.png)

-Instead of starting at the top of the tree, in bottom-up we start at the basecases.
+In bottom-up we start from the base-cases, whereas in top-down we finish at the base-cases.

-Since we start at the start of the array, the basecases go there too.
+The base cases are at the start of the array:

 ```python
 def main(cost):